mohaimenabdulazis6/mohaimenabdulazis6/README.md

 - 💞️ I’m looking to collaborate on a person who knows about java
 - 📫 How to reach me mohaiabdul9@gmail.com
 - 😄 Pronouns: em
-- ⚡ Fun fact: i'm a coffe lover
+- ⚡ Fun fact: skygazer

 <!---
 mohaimenabdulazis6/mohaimenabdulazis6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.